kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/Elsevier_ScienceDirect_and_Scopus/README.md

 ## Some of OCLC's notes for this stanza

-Elsevier ScienceDirect and Scopus require EZproxy 6.1.16 or later, and the following two database stanzas in config.txt
+Elsevier ScienceDirect and Scopus require EZproxy 6.1.16 or later, and the following three database stanzas in config.txt

 A Hosted EZproxy Include File is available for this resource.
 Hosted EZproxy customers will receive automatic updates with OCLC&rsquo;s latest version of this stanza by adding the following line to config.txt: